 Despite the swift response from emergency services, Artola was declared dead at the site.
 An investigation has since been launched by the authorities to ascertain the specifics of the accident and to determine if there was any negligence involved.

-In order to provide financial assistance to Artola’s family during this challenging time, a GoFundMe campaign has been initiated.
-The fundraiser has so far managed to gather over $3,800.
+In order to provide financial assistance to Artola’s family during this challenging time, a GoFundMe campaign was initiated.

 Artola’s tragic death brings to light the increasing global issue of selfie-related fatalities, particularly among the youth.
 From 2008 to 2021, an estimated 379 people have died in accidents related to taking selfies.
 Such incidents frequently involve dangerous environments and risky behavior, with falls, drowning, and electrocution being the primary causes of death.
 The growing number of such incidents underscores the need for heightened awareness and preventive measures to avoid future tragedies.